 Note: This craft is aimed at older school-aged children and teens, so you’ll probably need to heavily assist younger kids who want to do this craft.
 If you’re looking for something that’s more appropriate for toddlers and preschoolers, you may prefer this Thumbprint Flower Mason Jar Candle Holder.

-Here’s what you’ll need to make a lovely homemade flower frame for Mom using recycled cardboard:
+Here’s what you’ll need to make a lovely homemade Mother’s Day flower frame using recycled cardboard:

 - Thick cardboard (we used an Amazon box)

 - Craft or utility knife (optional)

 - Craft foam

 - Craft buttons

 - Elmer’s Glue-All (optional)